pytorch/examples/imagenet/README.md

 export ORION_CROSS_NODE=1
 time python main.py -a resnet50 --dist-url 'tcp://10.10.10.23:12345' --dist-backend 'nccl' --world-size 1 --rank 0 --epoch 1 --seed 1 --multiprocessing-distributed --virtai-crossnode  --num-gpu $ORION_VGPU /root/ImageNet_ILSVRC2012
 ```
+This also support multiple nodes at any number, as many as you have.

 ## Usage